jaspector

 Harrisburg states structural, plumbing, electrical, and mechanical permits are generally submitted via the state ePermitting system; building permits are required for accessory structures over stated size thresholds and fences over 7 feet.

-Typical processing time is Right-of-way page suggests several days for that permit type; no single citywide estimate posted for all building permits..
+Building permit processing times in Harrisburg, OR typically run Right-of-way page suggests several days for that permit type; no single citywide estimate posted for all building permits..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Harrisburg, OR.
 The following work is generally exempt: Free city accessory-structure permit threshold stated for residential structures under 200 square feet and under 15 feet tall in residential zones; Fences under 7 feet require only the city's free fence permit, not a regular building permit; Other Oregon BCD exempt categories may apply; verify with the city.
+When in doubt, confirm with the local building department before starting work.